daniellyfrancis/daniellyfrancis/README.md

 - 👋 Hi, I’m @daniellyfrancis;
 - 👀 I’m interested in programming, surf and travel;
-- 🌱 I’m currently learning web development (Javascript, ReactJS, Node.js);
+- 🌱 I’m currently learning web development (Javascript, Vue JS, ReactJS, Node.js);
 - 💞️ I’m looking to collaborate on projects for beginners;
-- 📫 How to reach me danyzinhafns@gmail.com
+- 📫 How to reach me francisdanielly04@gmail.com

 <!---
 daniellyfrancis/daniellyfrancis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.